OrchardCMS/OrchardCore/src/docs/reference/modules/Flow/BagPart.md

 ## Placement Differentiator

-The name of a BagPart is used as it's differentiator in `placement.json`
+The name of a BagPart is used as the differentiator in `placement.json`

 ```json
   "BagPart": [